DivanteLtd/spartacus-capybara/README.md

 # Spartacus Capybara

-This is an implementation [Capybara theme for Vue Storefront](https://github.com/DivanteLtd/vsf-capybara) but in [SAP Spartacus Storefront](https://github.com/SAP/spartacus).
+This is an implementation of [Capybara theme for Vue Storefront](https://github.com/DivanteLtd/vsf-capybara) but in [SAP Spartacus Storefront](https://github.com/SAP/spartacus).
 You can treat this repository as a sample Spartacus implementation or a starter code.
 Feel free to look around and get inspired.

 🔨  **Current status: Developer's preview**